sigmie/docs.sigmie.com/docs/app/settings/team.md

 To remove a team member click on the 3 dots menu in the team members table, and select “Remove Team Member”.

 :::warning Warning
-The team owner can’t be removed from the Team, since it’s all the projects belong to him.
+The team owner can’t be removed from the Team, since all the projects belong to him.
 :::